eovallemagallanes/LRSE-Net/README.md

 ----------

-This repository hosts the dataset employed for the paper **LRSE-Net: Lightweight Residual Squeeze-and-Excitation Network for stenosis detection in X-ray Coronary Angiography**, submited at [MDPI-Electronics: Special Issue "Convolutional Neural Networks and Vision Applications, Volume II"](https://www.mdpi.com/journal/electronics/special_issues/embedded_vision_applications_2)
+This repository hosts the dataset employed for the paper **LRSE-Net: Lightweight Residual Squeeze-and-Excitation Network for stenosis detection in X-ray Coronary Angiography**, publised at [MDPI-Electronics: Special Issue "Convolutional Neural Networks and Vision Applications, Volume II"](https://www.mdpi.com/2079-9292/11/21/3570)

 ----------